-Ensuring the availability and sustainable management of water and sanitation for all means the total achievement of all the SDGs.
+This room will discuss how ensuring the availability and sustainable management of water and sanitation for all means the total achievement of all the SDGs.
 Sustainable management of water resources and access to safe water and sanitation are essential for unlocking economic growth, sustainable development, and productivity and provide significant leverage for existing investments in health, education, and the achievement of the other SDGs and the 2030 Agenda.

 Edwin is a driven and motivated individual who is currently pursuing his bachelor's degree in Medical Laboratory Science at CEPRES International University in Liberia.
 He is passionate about contributing to the improvement of healthcare systems.
 He is also a social entrepreneur, a community leader, and Founder and Executive Director of Youth Action Lead Liberia, a non-profit organization that advocates for climate change and youth participation in democratic processes in Liberia.
 He is committed to improving the lives of people in his community and beyond, and works tirelessly to promote the success of the Sustainable Development Goals (SDGs) in Liberia, with particular focus on SDG6 (Clean Water and Sanitation) and SDG4 (Equality Education).

 Edwin holds a diploma in Medical Laboratory Assistant from the Apostle Wisdom School of Health Assistant.